You’ve heard it all before: online courses are the best digital products. No wait, membership sites are the way to go for recurring revenue!

 Membership sites build long-term relationships with customers.

-Having a membership site vs. online course creates a different dynamic between you and your customers.
+Having a membership site vs. an online course creates a different dynamic between you and your customers.

 Membership sites tend to retain customers for the long term compared to online courses that tend to be short-term.
 The long-term membership makes it possible for the membership site owner to build relationships and get to know your members better.